Developing

 yarn run develop

 It is probably helpful to run a local web server as you develop.
+(There is no hot reloading in place, so you have to refresh manually.)

 python3 -m http.server 8000